Image

 That's correct!

-In the United States, flu vaccines protect against three different influenza virus strains: two strains of Influenza A and one strain of Influenza B.
+In the United States, flu vaccines protect against three different types of influenza virus: two strains of Influenza A and one strain of Influenza B.

 It’s actually true!

-In the United States, flu vaccines protect against three different influenza virus strains: two strains of Influenza A and one strain of Influenza B.
+In the United States, flu vaccines protect against three different types of influenza virus: two strains of Influenza A and one strain of Influenza B.

 How many types of flu viruses are there?